Men’s hormonal imbalance survival guide

 Maybe they tested your testosterone levels, but that’s just one piece of an intricate hormonal puzzle that exists in your body.
 Testosterone may be the largest piece of the puzzle, but without the other pieces to make it whole, you don’t have a complete picture.

 The fact is, men also produce the stereotypical “female” hormones estrogen and progesterone, and others.
-All of these hormones work together synergistically to foster good health and well-being—and when levels of one are amiss, the levels of the others can suffer.
+All of these hormones work together in synergistic ways to foster good health and well-being—and when levels of one are amiss, the levels of the others can suffer.

 That’s why the best solution for all men (and women, too) begins with a comprehensive hormone test.